-This conference will consider the priorities for improving prevention and public health in England.
+This conference considered the priorities for improving prevention and public health in England.

-It is timed to bring together stakeholders and policymakers to discuss the way forward for system-wide collaboration to improve public health in England.
+It was timed to bring together stakeholders and policymakers to discuss the way forward for system-wide collaboration to improve public health in England.

-Discussion is expected to reflect proposals in the Advancing our health: prevention in the 2020s green paper, looking at the way forward for support that is more tailored to the individual - including lifestyle advice and personal care - and the way forward for improving proactive protection against emerging threats.
+Discussion reflected proposals in the Advancing our health: prevention in the 2020s green paper, looking at the key issues for delivering support that is more tailored to the individual - including lifestyle advice and personal care - and the way forward for improving proactive protection against emerging threats.

-The seminar will also provide an opportunity to learn from case studies across the country working towards improving the health of their local populations and implementing innovative measures to embed prevention in:
+The seminar also provided an opportunity to learn from case studies across the country working towards improving the health of their local populations and implementing innovative measures to embed prevention in:

 - Public health in the built environment and learning from the Healthy New Towns programme - with Kevin McGeough, Healthy New Towns Programme, Ebbsfleet Garden City;